-15.6 Indian Child Services
+15.7 Indian Child, Youth and NMD Services

-CONTRACTOR, whenever serving Indian children, as defined in subdivisions (a) and (b) of WIC Section 224.1, shall provide the core services as specified in the Core Services Matrix, Subparagraphs (A) to (E), inclusive, to eligible children consistent with active efforts pursuant to WIC Section 361.7 and in accordance to the Federal Indian Child Welfare Act (25 U.S.C.
+CONTRACTOR, whenever serving Indian children, youth and NMDs, as defined in subdivisions (a) and (b) of WIC Section 224.1, shall provide the core services in accordance with WIC Section 11462(b)(1), inclusive, to eligible children, youth and NMDs consistent with active efforts pursuant to WIC Section 361.7 and in accordance with the Federal Indian Child Welfare Act (25 U.S.C.
 Sec.
-1901 et seq.) (see Exhibit A-1, Reference Links), its historical significance, the rights of children covered by the act, and the best interests of Indian children as including culturally appropriate, child-centered practices that respect Native American history, culture, retention of tribal membership, and connection to the tribal community and traditions.
+1901 et seq.) (see Exhibit A-1, Reference Links), its historical significance, the rights of children, youth and NMDs covered by the act, and the best interests of Indian children, youth and NMDs as including culturally appropriate, child-centered practices that respect Native American history, culture, retention of tribal membership, and connection to the tribal community and traditions.